Frank Rio: Death

 Frank Rio died at noon on February 23, 1935.
 The cause of death was a coronary occlusion, causing a heart attack.

 Associates in the Chicago Outfit took charge of his remains and had him buried.
 Police later said that gang members became involved in his burial because they wanted to divide up Rio's gang-owned assets before news of his death hit the streets.

 Although Rio was a Roman Catholic, the Church denied him a church funeral.
 A priest said prayers over his body at a local undertakers instead.
 As befitting a high-level mobster, his funeral was an exceedingly large one.
 Several hundred automobiles bearing mourners comprised the funeral cortege.
 He was interred in Mount Carmel Cemetery in Hillside, Illinois.

-Rio's widow, Anna, got re-married on November 29, 1935, to Charles Taskoski.
+Rio's widow, Anna, got remarried on November 29, 1935, to Charles Taskoski.
 She died shortly after the marriage in an automobile accident on December 26, 1935.
 She left behind a large amount of jewelry and cash.
 According to family members, mobsters later intimidated the family into turning the valuables and cash over to the Chicago Outfit.